ammarhakim/ammar-simjournal/je/je3/je3-homoslab-rte.rst

 be treated as horizontally uniform with optical properties varying only with depth.
 See, for example, [Mobley1994]_ and [Thomas1999]_.
-The key difficulty in solving the RTE for such applications is higly anisotropic scattering with a strong forward component.
+The key difficulty in solving the RTE for such applications is highly anisotropic scattering with a strong forward component.
 This requires the use of special algorithms to accurately handle the angular dependence of the radiation field.